-The Collection Tab shows the contents of a MongoDB collection.
-It’s made up of the Visual Query Builder, the Main Query Bar, the Results Tab, the Results Tab Toolbar, the Query Code tab, and the Explain tab.
+The Collection Tab shows the contents of a MongoDB collection, ready for you to explore and analyze your data.
+It’s made up of the AI Helper, the Visual Query Builder, the Main Query Bar, the Result Tab, the Query Code tab, and the Explain tab.

 Visual Query Builder